 THE BRAVE TIN SOLDIER (1934) PUBLIC DOMAIN CARTOON

-As you will understand, due to its age (over 80 years old!) the picture quality isn't spectacular, but it's certainly viewable.
+As you will understand, due to its age (87 years old!) the picture quality of The Brave Tin Soldier isn't spectacular, but it's certainly viewable.
 I really like the innocence of this animation which is set in an old toymaker's workshop.

 The main character in the story is a tin soldier whose leg was broken by the toy maker.
 He was cruelly thrown into a bin, but manages to jump out onto the wooden floor.
 He then has to hobble around on his one leg, using his gun for balance, with the other toys laughing at him and shouting "he's only got one leg!".
 In our politically correct world, I doubt very much that this scene would be allowed in a cartoon today.